Beehive Documentation

 #SBATCH --cpus-per-task=4

-# Activate the virtual environment with PyTorch
+# Activate the virtual environment with PyTorch (use the correct path to your project)

 # Run your PyTorch script